skaffolder/skaffolder-cli/readme.md

 #### `import db [schema.xml]`

 Import your db schema in Skaffolder from a [SchemaSpy](http://schemaspy.sourceforge.net) XML file, [here](https://skaffolder.com/docs/schema_example.xml) you can find an example.
-In order to succesfully import your database, you need to call this commands from a project already exported on Skaffolder.
+In order to successfully import your database, you need to call this commands from a project already exported on Skaffolder.

 Example: